New approach to future host elections

 The two Future Host Commissions were appointed by IOC President Bach in October 2019.
 Both are gender-balanced and represent a full range of Olympic stakeholders, including athletes, International Federations (IFs), National Olympic Committees (NOCs) and the International Paralympic Committee (IPC).

 The Commissions comprise IOC Members who are not on the Executive Board to ensure that the IOC Session has even more influence by being involved from the very beginning of the dialogue.
-The full composition of the Commissions can be found here.
+The full composition of the Commissions can be found here: Summer and Winter.

-The Terms of Reference and Rules of Conduct for the Commissions can be found here.
+The Terms of Reference of the Commissions and Rules of Conduct for the Commissions can be found here.

 The role of the Future Host Commissions is to continually explore, monitor and encourage interest in future Olympic Games, Olympic Winter Games and Youth Olympic Games.